AdrianBeckDev/SimpleOnlineRockPapersScissors/README.md

 # SimpleOnlineRockPapersScissors

 I create this simple online game for a better understanding of how client and server communication works.

-I try to do this only with library pygame and write the connection things completely on my own.
+Run:
+$ pip install -r requirements.txt

+# How to use

 Requirements:
-pygame
+pyame
+socket
+pickle